TITLE 77: PUBLIC HEALTH

 Section 465.120 Definitions

-"Analyst" means any person who performs analyses for certain or all parameters on samples submitted to the environmental laboratory and who meets the qualifications set forth in Section 465.310(b).
+"Analyst" means any person who performs analyses for certain or all parameters on samples submitted to the environmental laboratory and who meets the qualifications set forth in Section 465.310(c).

 "Certification" means a status of approval granted to an environmental laboratory that meets the criteria established by this Part or in accordance with a reciprocity agreement entered into pursuant to Section 465.240.
 Certification is not a guarantee of the validity of the data generated.

-"Certification Officer" means any person who is designated by the Department to inspect and evaluate environmental laboratories for compliance in meeting the criteria set forth in this Part.
-Certification officers shall meet the educational and experience qualifications for laboratory supervisors as set forth in Section 465.310(a).
+"Certification Officer" means any person who is designated by the Department to inspect and evaluate environmental laboratories for compliance in meeting the criteria set forth in this Part and who meets the educational and experience qualifications set forth in Section 465.310(j).

 "Department" means the Illinois Department of Public Health.